-Harthill's approach is not to teach leadership - instead, through culturing participants' curiosity, they inquire rigorously into leadership and develop capabilities in response to their professional context, existing abilities and the emerging demands of tomorrow.
+Harthill's approach to leadership is to culturing participants' curiosity, so they inquire rigorously into leadership and develop capabilities in response to their professional context, existing abilities and the emerging demands of tomorrow.

-Figure 1: Four key and paradoxical capacities required by authentic leaders in the 21st century - a 'foundation' model for Harthill.
+Four key and paradoxical capacities required by authentic leaders

 Gütersloh, November 2010